SlimJallouli/b_u585_iota02_iot_reference/provision_emqx.md

 ## 3. Get the ThingName

-Each board automatically generates a unique Thing Name in the format `stm32h573-< DeviceUID >`, where `< DeviceUID >` corresponds to the device's hardware Unique ID (UID).
-For example: `stm32h573-002C005B3332511738363236`.
+Each board automatically generates a unique Thing Name in the format `stm32u585-<DeviceUID>`, where `<DeviceUID>` corresponds to the device hardware Unique ID (UID).
+For example: `stm32u585-002C005B3332511738363236`.
 You can retrieve the Thing Name using the CLI.
-Save this device ID for further use.
-You can always retrieve it using the `conf get` command
+Save this device ID for later use.
+You can always retrieve it again with `conf get`.

 Type the following command on the serial terminal